schlattk/marketwatch/README.md

 graphical illustration of price movements for selected stocks

-created with create-react-app and chart js to run clone the repo npm install npm start npm test to run tests
+created with create-react-app and chart js . to run:
+clone the repo .
+npm install .
+npm start .
+npm test to run tests .

 Enter stock symbol - for example MSFT or FB and period and press submit.
 Uses an Api and to fetch live data.